Kindergarten High Frequency Words (HFW)

 We are beginning to learn our High Frequency Words (HFW).
 HFW are the most commonly used words in printed text.
 Because many are phonetically irregular, have limited visual correspondence, or do not have easily understood definitions, students must memorize them to read quickly and fluently.

-Below are the HFW your child has been introduced to.
+Below are the HFW your child has been introduced to by month.

 September: I, am, the, like, to, a, have, is, he, my, we, make, for, me, with